mehrad77/Chista/README.md

 Chista is a fast and lightweight WordPress Theme created for magazines, news websites and personal blogs.
 The Featured Content section and flexible Magazine Widgets give you the ability to highlight your most important posts on the home page.
 The minimalistic and responsive design focuses on your content and looks great on any screen size.

-For more information about Chronus please go to https://mehrad.js.org
+For more information about chista please go to https://mehrad.js.org

 ## Installation